EdmundGoodman/Jupyter_Pylinter/source/index.rst

 =====================================

-A simple tool to extract python code from a Jupyter notebook, and then run pylint on it for static analysis.
+A simple tool to extract python code from a Jupyter notebook, and then run :code:`pylint` on it for static analysis.

 Installation
 ------------

 The library package has been published on PyPi, so can be found here: https://pypi.org/project/jupylint/, and can be installed as follows:

 .. code-block:: python